GoXendo/slate/source/index.md

 sources | None | Comma-separated list of sources.
 Supported types include `salesforce`, `gmail`, `box`, `dropbox`. content_types | None | Comma-separated list of content types.
 Supported types include `document`, `spreadsheet`, `contact`. dates | None | Restrict the results to items within the specified date range expressed as `dates=<date_from>,<date_to>`.
 Dates should be formatted `YYYY-MM-DDThh:mm:ssZ`.
 Searching between a date range would look this `/api/v1/search/?q=*&dates=2015-10-20T23:00:00Z,2015-11-11T23:00:00Z`.
 Alternatively, the 'dates' parameter can accept a descriptive value: `NOW`, `MINUTES`, `HOURS`, `DAYS`, `MONTHS`, `YEARS` which can be used `/api/v1/search/?q=*&dates=n<date unit>`.
-As an example, searching for content updates within the past 3 hours would be `/api/v1/search/?q=*&dates=3HOURS`. sort | By relevance | Override the default sort order.
+As an example, searching for content updates within the past 3 hours would be `/api/v1/search/?q=*&dates=3HOURS`. tags | None | Comma-separated list of tags which will be used to filter search results. account | None | Restrict a search to a specific account.
+Typically used when a user has multiple accounts in the same service, for example, multiple Gmail accounts or multiple Slack teams. sort | By relevance | Override the default sort order.
 Valid sort orders include: `date`, `author`, `name`, `title`.`subject`.
 Ascending `:asc` or Descending `:desc` must be specified, for example: `sort=date:asc`. page_size | 20 | Number of results to return per page. p | 0 | Page of results.